 Sinemorets has cozy restaurants, several supermarkets and souvenir shops.
 However, those looking for a buzzing nightlife should choose a different holiday destination.

-The resort has only a few bigger hotels, most of the accommodations are mid-size hotels, aparthotels and family villas.
+The sea resort has only a few bigger hotels, most of the accommodations are mid-size hotels, aparthotels and family villas.
 Due to the limited number of guest rooms, we recommend booking your stay at least 6 months before your visit, especially as prices tend to jump high when availability decreases.

-Sinemorets has a big advantage over many resorts: the tourists here are mostly Bulgarian, therefore restaurants provide a wider variety of traditional local food for very reasonable prices.
+Sinemorets has a big advantage over many Black Sea resorts: the tourists here are mostly Bulgarian, therefore restaurants provide a wider variety of traditional local food for very reasonable prices.
 It is a perfect place to try Bulgarian cuisine.

 How to get to Sinemorets